mendix/docs/content/refguide/generalization-and-association.md

 #### 2.2.1 Inheritance

-When you change an object with inheritance the platform will potentially prevent all the retrieves on all entities from the hierarchy, since it will look at the super class, which is required for all retrieves.
+When you change an object with inheritance the platform will potentially prevent all the retrieves on all entities from the hierarchy, since it will look at the generalization, which is required for all retrieves.

 #### 2.2.2 One-to-One Association